Strategic

 Project Overview

-A global convenience store chain with 15,000+ locations was limited by a manual, single-platform systemthat lacked the scalability and cross-platform flexibility.
+A global convenience store chain with 15,000+ locations was limited by a manual, single-platform Task Management systemthat lacked the scalability and cross-platform flexibility.
 Store associates and managers faced poor usability, fragmented communication, and disconnected workflows—leading to low engagement, inconsistent execution, and delayed decisions.

 Duration: Continuous collaboration over 6 months.